Text by CLOT Magazine

 The Institute for Computational Design and Construction (ICD) and the Institute for Building Structures and Structural Design (ITKE) at the University of Stuttgart have created two pavilions for the 2019 Bundesgartenschau show in Heilbronn whose shape and innovative way of construction are inspired by nature.

 Both structures are designed using computers and built almost entirely using robots.
 They are much more lightweight than traditional steel structures while still adhering to the construction strength requirements.
 The project aims to demonstrate how new technologies and biomimicry – designs modelled on biological systems – can completely transform how we view construction and architecture in the future.

 The BUGA Wood Pavilion is made out of 376 segmented hollow wood plates that fit together like a puzzle with high precision.
 The design is modelled after the shell of sea urchins which have been studied by the two aforementioned institutes for nearly 10 years.
 Sea urchins have a unique exoskeleton composed of strongly interlinking calcium carbonate plates creating a rigid and durable frame.
 Two robots, developed by the institutes as part of the project, helped automate most of the manufacturing process.
 The pavilion, extending over 30 meters, weighs only 38 kg per square meter and is disassemblable and reusable.

-The pavilions showcase how the adoption of biological structural principles coupled with technological advances and automation can lead to a radical simplification of the construction process and create more resource-efficient, cost-effective, environmentally-friendly, and vivid architecture.
+The pavilions showcase how adopting biological structural principles coupled with technological advances and automation can radically simplify the construction process and create more resource-efficient, cost-effective, environmentally friendly, and vivid architecture.